SkywardSyntax/LightingEngine/README.md

 - `pages/index.js`: The main page that renders the lighting engine.
 - `global.css`: Global styles for the application.

+## Advanced Shadow Calculations

+The lighting engine now includes advanced shadow calculations using shadow mapping.
+Shadow maps are generated for each light source and used to determine shadowed areas in the scene.

 ## License

 This project is licensed under the MIT License.